kube-logging/logging-operator/README.md

           value: ap-northeast-1
 ```

-## AllInOne example
+## All in one example

-If you just want to try out use our `nginx` example
+If you just want to try the logging operator, install the operator and use our `nginx` example:

 ```
 helm install ./deploy/helm/nginx-test